introcompsys/spring2022/syllabus/schedule.md

 ### How do all of these topics relate?

 _approximatley two weeks_

-We'll spend a few classes doing an overview where we go through each topic in a litte more depth than an introduction, but not as deep as the rest of the semester.
-In this section, we will focus on how the different things we will see later all relate to one another more than a deep understanding of each one.
-At the end of this unit, we'll work on your grading contracts.

-We'll also learn more key points in history of computing to help tie concepts together in a narrative.

 ````{margin}
 ```{tip}
 We will integrate history throughout the whole course.
 Connecting ideas to